 Data breach defined

-Put simply, a data breach occurs when any unauthorised party gains access to confidential information, although the exact definition can vary between regulators.
+Although the exact definition can vary between regulators, a data breach usually occurs when any unauthorised party gains access to confidential information.

-A breach usually involves the failure of a layer of security, leading to the accidental or purposeful destruction, theft, alteration, or disclosure of protected data.
-Even if an unauthorised individual simply looks at the data.
+Normally a breach also involves the failure of a security layer, which results in the accidental or purposeful destruction, alteration, theft, or disclosure of protected data.
+It is considered a breach if an unauthorised individual simply looks at the data.
 The consequences can be severe for business, regardless of its exact nature.

 The consequences of a data breach

-The consequences of a data breach are as varied as the types of breaches themselves.
-It could be as small as one employee learning his peers’ salaries and threatening to sue for higher pay.
-Or, it could be as severe as cyber criminals accessing your files and encrypting them for ransom.
+The consequences of a data breach can be as varied as the different forms of breaches themselves.
+It could be as small as a single employee finding out his peers’ salaries and threatening to sue for higher pay.
+Alternatively, it could be as severe as cyber criminals or hackers accessing your system’s files and encrypting them before demanding a ransom.

-If you follow recent news, you might have seen a variety of data breaches making the headlines which often involve accessing customer data, including names, addresses, social security numbers, and credit card numbers.
-These breaches can cost the victim companies millions of dollars in lawsuits and lost business.
+If you follow recent news, you might have seen a variety of data breaches making the headlines which often involve accessing customer data, like addresses, names, social security numbers, and even credit card numbers.
+These breaches can cost the companies who are affected millions of dollars in lawsuits and lost business.

-Once there’s been a breach, detecting, defining, and recovering from it can be a long, slow process for a business.
-While the consequences of such a leak can be brutal for a large corporation, they can be the death knell for a small business.
-The best bet is to be prepared for it and prevent it from ever happening.
+After a breach has occurred, detecting, defining, and recovering from the incident can be a long and slow process for an organisation.
+Although the consequences of this kind of leak can be brutal for larger corporations, they can be the death knell for a small business.
+The best strategy is to be prepared if it occurs and prevent it from ever happening.

 10 steps to keeping your data safe